TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Experiments

 \subsection{Simulation Testing}

-\textbf{Performance on the DynaNav benchmark.} All experiments are conducted on an NVIDIA L40S GPU, with the action policy running at 10~Hz and asynchronous VLM reasoning at 0.5~Hz.
+\textbf{Performance on the DynaNav benchmark.} All experiments are conducted on an NVIDIA L40S GPU, with the action policy running at 10~Hz and asynchronous VLM reasoning running at 0.5~Hz.
 Results are summarized in \cref{tab:main_results}.
-Despite relying solely on egocentric observations and language instructions, without privileged goal or map information, TIC-VLA achieves strong performance.
-Notably, point-goal methods bypass vision-language inference and therefore incur no reasoning latency.
-TIC-VLA (no RL) performs comparably to NavDP, a point-goal method with privileged state access, and outperforms BC and RL baselines trained without language.
-With additional RL fine-tuning, TIC-VLA achieves the highest success rate (SR) and the lowest collision rate (CR).
-TIC-VLA also substantially outperforms prior VLA/VLN methods (Uni-NaVid, NaVILA, DualVLN), which are designed for abstract navigation with discrete actions, highlighting their limitations in physically realistic, dynamic environments.
-Blocking control with synchronous VLM inference leads to a marked performance drop even under modest latency, underscoring the importance of TIC-VLA’s asynchronous design. \cref{fig:sim_dynanav} provides qualitative examples of accurate reasoning and interactive navigation in dynamic environments.
+Point-goal methods bypass vision-language inference and therefore incur no reasoning latency, but they also rely on privileged goal information.
+In contrast, TIC-VLA uses only egocentric observations and language instructions, without access to privileged goals or maps.
+TIC-VLA achieves strong performance under this setting.
+Without RL fine-tuning, TIC-VLA is competitive with NavDP, a point-goal method with privileged state access, and outperforms the vanilla BC and RL baselines.
+After RL fine-tuning, TIC-VLA achieves the highest success rate and the lowest collision rate, indicating improved closed-loop robustness in dynamic scenes.
+Although NavDP obtains the lowest navigation error and the highest SPL, it benefits from direct point-goal supervision.
+TIC-VLA also clearly outperforms prior VLN baselines, including Uni-NaVid, NaVILA, and DualVLN.
+Their lower success rates and higher collision rates suggest that methods designed for more abstract navigation settings struggle with continuous control and dynamic obstacles.
+Moreover, TIC-VLA outperforms stronger VLA baselines, including OmniVLA and MobileVLA.
+The synchronous TIC-VLA variant also degrades substantially, confirming that blocking control on slow VLM inference harms real-time navigation. \cref{fig:sim_dynanav} shows qualitative examples of TIC-VLA's semantic reasoning and reactive navigation in dynamic environments.
+We provide additional dynamic video results on the \href{https://ucla-mobility.github.io/TIC-VLA/#results}{project website}.